bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 <!--start-->

-DuckDB's Python API supports extending of core functionality with user-defined functions (UDFs).
+DuckDB's Python API supports extending its core functionality with user-defined functions (UDFs).
 This comes quite in handy when we've got use-cases for which DuckDB does not provide built-in functions.
-To demonstrate the utility of UDFs, I'll pick a rather contrived problem: we've got a list of pairs of geographical points (latitude, longitude) - we need to compute the [haversine distance](https://en.wikipedia.org/wiki/Haversine_formula) between all the pairs then get the average distance.
+To demonstrate the utility of UDFs, I'll pick a rather contrived problem: we've got a list of pairs of geographical points (latitude, longitude) and we need to compute the [haversine distance](https://en.wikipedia.org/wiki/Haversine_formula) between all the pairs then get the average distance.

 Here's the schema of the table:

 ```
 > create table points from select * from 'data/points.parquet';